BlinkTagInc/gtfs-to-html/README.md

 To generate HTML timetables, run the 'gtfs-to-html' script.

-    npm run gtfs-to-html
+    gtfs-to-html

 By default, it will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    npm run gtfs-to-html -- --config-path /path/to/your/custom-config.json
+    gtfs-to-html --config-path /path/to/your/custom-config.json

 This will download the GTFS file specified in `config.js` .
 Then, it will build the HTML timetables and save them in `html/:agency_key`.

 ### Options

-Note the use of two sets of `--` when running commands with arguments from npm.

 `config-path`

-    npm run gtfs-to-html -- --config-path /path/to/your/custom-config.json
+    gtfs-to-html --config-path /path/to/your/custom-config.json

 `nohead`

-    npm run gtfs-to-html -- --nohead
+    gtfs-to-html --nohead

 This will generate embeddable HTML without an `<html>`, `<head>` or `<body>` tag.